 Prepare yourself.
 We Ungchusris are good eaters.

 Y’all.
 It sounds like a sneeze.
 Uuuuuunngggggg-choooo-see.
 Or Ung-choosey.
-Or, “I’m Juicy.”
-Close enough.
+If you can say Tchaikovsky, you got this.

 It’s short for a Thai last name, but totally gave substitute teachers fits for years.
 But I love my last name because it connects me to my parents and siblings.
 I’m never changing it, not ever.
 (99% ± 2% sure, p<0.00005)